Signatures of Domain-Wall Confinement in Raman Spectroscopy of Ising Spin Chains: Discussion Outlook

-\textbf{Discussion \& Outlook. --} We have demonstrated that Raman light scattering couples to bound states of domain walls in confined Ising spin chains and, hence, can thus be used as a complementary tool to neutron scattering and THz spectroscopy.
-Remarkably, by tuning the polarization of the scattered light field the internal symmetries of the excitations can be probed.
-We propose that the polarization dependent scattering intensities can be used to refine the structure of the effective microscopic model.
+We have demonstrated that Raman light scattering couples to bound states of domain walls in confined Ising spin chains and, hence, can be used as a complementary tool to neutron scattering and THz spectroscopy.
+Remarkably, by tuning the polarization of the scattered light field the internal symmetries of the excitations are probed.
+This additional information can be used to refine the structure of the effective microscopic model.
+The polarization dependence of the Raman spectrum can also be used to detect terms beyond the Ising field theory near quantum critical points.
+At criticality, the Raman spectrum resolves the emergent low-energy E$_8$ root structure of the Ising field theory as we demonstrate in \App{sec:E8Structure}.
+The eigenstates of the Ising field theory are agnostic to the polarization dependence of the scattered light.
+However, the spectral weight of bound states that arise from contributions beyond the Ising field theory can be tuned by the polarization.
+This enables one to systematically study contributions to the microscopic Hamiltonian beyond the low-energy Ising theory.

 Our work has focused on the twisted Kitaev chain in a tilted field, which is a minimal description of \ch{CoNb2O6}.
-In this system the splitting of the peaks in the Raman spectrum is on the order of $0.1 \text{meV}$~\cite{Coldea2011, Morris2013}, which can be resolved with available Raman setups~\cite{Hackl2022, Jost2022, He2022, Versteeg2019}.
+In this system the splitting of the peaks in the Raman spectrum is of the order of $0.1~\text{meV}$~\cite{Coldea2011, Morris2013}, which can be resolved with available Raman setups~\cite{Hackl2022, Jost2022, He2022, Versteeg2019}.
 However, our results go beyond this specific material.
 For example, recent studies of the quasi one-dimensional antiferromagnet \ch{BaCo2V2O8} revealed similar phenomena of mesonic domain-wall bound states.
-Due to the larger antiferromagnetic interactions, however, the peak splitting of bound states is even on the order of $0.5 \text{meV}$~\cite{Faure2018, Zhang2020, Zou2021, Wang2023}.
+Due to the larger antiferromagnetic interactions, however, the peak splitting of bound states is even of the order of $0.5~\text{meV}$~\cite{Faure2018, Zhang2020, Zou2021, Wang2023}.
 This renders \ch{BaCo2V2O8} a complimentary candidate material for observing bound states of domain walls in inelastic light scattering experiments with even more favorable energy scales.
 In future work, it will be interesting to study how the selection rules resulting from the polarization of the light fields manifest themselves in other magnetic compounds with confinement.